Multivariate Extremes Over a Random Number of Observations: Inferring the Pickands function

-Figure \ref{fig:mise_comp_gpwm_ml_extt_n50} displays the comparison between the estimates obtained with the GPWM- and ML-based estimators.
-Concerning the configurations with $\alpha>0.5$ the ML-based estimators considerably outperform GPWM-based estimators in terms of MISE.
+A comparison between the estimation results obtained with the GPWM- and ML-based estimators is reported in Figure \ref{fig:mise_comp_gpwm_ml_extt_n50}.
+Precisely, from the first to the third row, the ratio between the MISE, ISB and IV computed estimating the function $A^{\star}$ by the GPWM- and ML-based estimators are displayed.
+For the case $\alpha=0.5$, on the basis of the ISB, the GPWM- and ML-based estimators perform very similarly, when $1\leq \theta\leq1.5$, i.e. for strong up to moderate dependence levels.
+Instead, when $1.5\leq\theta\leq 2$, that is for moderate up to weak dependence levels, the ML-based estimators outperform the GPWM-based estimators.
+However, for very weak dependence levels ($\theta$ close to $2$) the GPWM-CFG estimator outperforms the ML-CFG estimator.
+On the basis of the IV, the ML-based estimators outperform the GPWM-based estimators for all cases.
+Concerning the configurations with $\alpha>0.5$, the ML-based estimators considerably outperform GPWM-based estimators in terms of MISE.
 These conclusions are valid for all three P-, CFG- and MD-based estimators.
-More specifically, IV is smaller for the ML-based estimators and better performances of the them are obtained for weaker dependence structures (when $\theta$ approaches $2$).
-The ML-based estimators are much less biased than then GPWM-based estimators and the difference is much more pronounced, increasing the values of $\alpha$ and for weaker dependence structures (when $\theta$ approaches $2$), although for the P- and CFG-based estimators such a difference diminishes when $\theta$ is close to $2$.
+Specifically, IV is smaller for the ML-based estimators and their better performances are obtained for weaker extremal dependence structures (when $\theta$ approaches $2$).
+The ML-based estimators are much less biased than the GPWM-based estimators and the difference is much more pronounced for increasing values of $\alpha$ and weaker extremal dependence structures (when $\theta$ approaches $2$), although for the P- and CFG-based estimators such a difference diminishes when $\theta$ is close to $2$.